Lou Zocchi: Study of dice

 Most dice, according to Zocchi, do not roll accurately because of flawed manufacturing processes.
 The dice favor certain numbers and are more likely to land on those numbers.
 Zocchi believes the "superstition" of many gamers who use specific dice to roll high and others to roll low results from the fact that major dice manufacturers smooth out the straight edges of their dice in machines much like rock tumblers.
 The result is that plastic dice originally molded evenly are unevened and unbalanced, making them more likely to land on some numbers than on others.

 Zocchi demonstrates the imperfections of dice with statistical results (showing uneven distribution of rolled die values) and with photographs of uneven die edges, faces and vertices.
-His demonstrations are sales pitches for his precision edged dice (with sharp edges) manufactured by his company, GameScience.
+His demonstrations are sales pitches for his precision edged dice (with sharp edges) manufactured by his company, Gamescience.
 Tests by Jason Mills in 1987 and published in White Dwarf magazine showed that his Zocchihedron had a significantly uneven number distribution.
 Right after that article came out, Zocchi adjusted the numbering of the Zocchihedron to correct the distribution and claims that the d100 now rolls rightly, whereas the original Zocchihedron had all the mid-range numbers clustered at the equator.
 The modified layout assigns one number from each tens-cluster to each ring of numbers around the die.
 Only white dice with black numbers use the older number distribution.
 Corrected dice are manufactured in other colors.
 However, while this "correction" will prevent the Zocchihedron from biasing against very high and very low numbers, the distribution of the individual numbers themselves will remain to be proven by tests.

-Due to safety concerns, the 4-sided die (or d4) produced by GameScience has truncated points.
+Due to safety concerns, the 4-sided die (or d4) produced by Gamescience has truncated points.

 Zocchi has invented and produced several "non-standard" dice.
 These are a 3-sided die, a 5-sided die, a 14-sided die, a 16-sided die, and a 24-sided die.
 All these except the 7-sided (d7) are available in high-impact translucent plastic.
 The 7 sided die Zocchi was invented by Bernard Beruter of Canada.

+How to $ell Your Wargame Design

+How to $ell Your Wargame Design is a book about how to successfully sell a board wargame design that was written and self-published by Zocchi in 1975.
+As game designer Stephen V. Cole noted, Zocchi ran a seminar every year at Gen Con on "starting a game company and selling your wargame design."
+Zocchi distilled this into a 16-page book that he self-published, How to $ell Your Wargame Design, with the intent to help other game designers get their games published.
+The book includes a list of game publishers, as well as various publishing goods and services for the person wanting to self-publish.